-Designated Safeguarding Leads should be equipped to:
+Designated Safeguarding Leads are equipped to:

-• Understand the importance of information sharing, both within the academy, and with other schools and colleges on transfer including inyear and between primary and secondary education, and with the safeguarding partners, other agencies, organisations and practitioners,
+- Understand the importance of information sharing, both within the Academy, and with other schools and colleges on transfer including in- year and between primary and secondary education, and with the safeguarding partners, other agencies, organisations and practitioners, - Understand relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR) and - Be able to keep detailed, accurate, secure written records of concerns and referrals and understand the purpose of this record-keeping.

-- Understand relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR) and - Be able to keep detailed, accurate, secure written records of concerns and referrals and understand the purpose of this record-keeping.
+Taken from Keeping Children Safe in Education, 2022: Annex C.

-Taken from Keeping Children Safe in Education, 2021: Annex C.
+In addition, PG: Safeguarding First Ltd recommends as best practice that the Designated Safeguarding Lead:

-In addition, the Designated Safeguarding Lead will:
+• Ensure each member of staff has access to and understands the Academy's suite of safeguarding policies particularly the Child Protection Policy and Child-on-Child Abuse Policy and the Staff Behaviour/Code of Conduct (inclusive of 'Low Level' Concern, allegations against staff and whistleblowing) Policy, especially new or part-time staff who may work with different establishments.

-- Ensure each member of staff has access to and understands the academy's suite of safeguarding policies particularly the Child Protection Policy and Peer on Peer/Child on Child Abuse Policy and the Staff Behaviour/Code of Conduct (inclusive of 'Low Level' Concern) Policy, especially new or part-time staff who may work with different establishments. - Be aware of all academy excursions and residentials and clarify with educational visit co-ordinator/group leader(s) their role and responsibility in connection with safeguarding/child protection. - Ensure that a Professional Supervision Policy is in place for all Designated Safeguarding Leads and is a well-embedded process in schools that allows for critical and reflective practice to promote the educational outcomes and improved mental health and wellbeing of all vulnerable children. - Ensure that a whole academy policy for induction is in place for all new starters including members of the workforce and volunteers, to induct them thoroughly into all key aspects of their role and responsibility in the academy. - Ensure a whole academy policy about managing behaviour and discipline effectively is in place to ensure a good and safe educational environment for all children.
-This means that ALL staff will take a 'zerotolerance' approach to any unacceptable behaviour including 'banter' and will seek to prevent, challenge and take action so that all children understand that any concerns regarding their welfare and safety will be This will encourage and promote a culture of taken seriously. acceptable behaviour and provide a safe educational environment for This policy should include bullying/cyber-bullying, all children. prejudiced-based and discriminatory bullying inclusive of measures to prevent all forms of bullying among pupils.
+- Be aware of all Academy excursions and residentials and clarify with educational visit co-ordinator/group leader(s) their role and responsibility in connection with safeguarding/child protection. - Ensure that professional supervision procedures are in place for all Designated Safeguarding Leads/Deputies and is a well-embedded process in the Academy, that allows for critical and reflective practice to promote the educational outcomes and improved mental health and wellbeing of all vulnerable children. - Ensure that a whole school policy for induction is in place for all new starters including members of the workforce and volunteers, to induct them thoroughly into all key aspects of their role and responsibility in the Academy. - Ensure a whole school policy about managing behaviour and discipline effectively is in place to ensure a good and safe educational environment for all children.
+This means that ALL staff will take a 'zero- tolerance' approach to any unacceptable behaviour including 'banter' and will seek to prevent, challenge and take action so that all children understand that any concerns regarding their welfare and safety will be taken seriously.
+This will encourage and promote a culture of acceptable behaviour and provide a safe educational environment for all children.
+This policy includes bullying/cyber-bullying, prejudiced-based and discriminatory bullying inclusive of measures to prevent all forms of bullying among pupils.
 This policy should additionally include the use of reasonable force.
 There are circumstances when it is appropriate for staff in schools to use reasonable force to safeguard children and young people.
 The term 'reasonable force' covers the broad range of actions used by staff that involve a degree of physical contact to control or restrain children.
 This can range from guiding a child to safety by the arm, to more extreme circumstances such as breaking up a fight or where a young person needs to be restrained to prevent violence or injury.
 'Reasonable' in these circumstances means 'using no more force than is needed'.
 The use of force may involve either passive physical contact, such as standing between pupils or blocking a pupil's path, or active physical contact such as leading a pupil by the arm out of the classroom.
-When using reasonable force in response to risks presented by incidents involving children with SEN or disabilities or with medical conditions, schools should in considering the risks carefully recognise the additional vulnerability of these groups.
-They should also consider their duties under the Equality Act 2010/36 in relation to making reasonable adjustments, non-discrimination and their Public Sector Equality Duty.
+When using reasonable force in response to risks presented by incidents involving children with SEN or disabilities or with medical conditions, schools we will consider the risks carefully recognise the additional vulnerability of these groups.
+We will also consider the duties under the Human Rights Act 1998, Equality Act 2010 in relation to making reasonable adjustments, non- discrimination and the Public Sector Equality Duty.